bariswheel/testnet4-bitcoin-cli-taproot-multisig/README.md

 ### Faucet Notes

 - Some faucets required GitHub login.
 - Not all worked reliably — patience needed for confirmations.
+- https://faucet.testnet4.dev/ - this one worked as intended! only once every 24 hours

 ---